good

 Automate your processes with workflows.

 You can further define workflow phases with rules.
-These are automated processes that follow the logic of "When x happens, y occurs".
+These are automated processes that follow the logic of “When x happens, y occurs”.
 Each rule consists of a trigger and an action.
+Optionally, the trigger can be linked to a condition that must be met for the rule to execute.

-However, you can also create your own rules using the available triggers, conditions, and actions.
-It's possible to integrate external programs (like Slack or Google Calendar) into these.
+Of course, you can also create your own rules using the available triggers, conditions, and actions.
+It's possible to integrate external programs (like Slack or Google Calendar) as well.
+For example, you can set up a rule to automatically send a message to a Slack channel when a task is completed.

 Use the pre-defined rules, or create your own.